Leung-Kam-Ho/LaunchTUI/README.md

 ## Features

 - 📋 View all launch daemons and agents in a clean table interface
-- 🔍 Search and filter services by name or program path
+- 🔍 Search and filter services by name
 - ▶️ Start, stop, and restart services with keyboard shortcuts
 - 📊 View detailed service information and configuration
 - 📝 Display stdout/stderr logs for services with logging configured
 - 🔄 Real-time service status updates
+- ➕ Create new launch agents and daemons with templates
+- 📂 Open service folders in Finder
+- ✏️ Edit plist files in default text editor
+- 🗑️ Clear log files with one click

 ## Installation